Skip to content

 Why the Neck Ages Faster Than Your Face

-Sunscreen helps slow it down.
-Retinol can help rebuild some collagen over time.
-But neither of those addresses the underlying tension, restricted circulation, and lymphatic congestion that make neck lines look deeper than they need to.
+Sunscreen slows it.
+Retinol can rebuild some collagen over time.
+But neither addresses the underlying tension, restricted circulation, and lymphatic congestion that make existing neck lines look deeper than they need to.
+That's where gua sha comes in.

 How Gua Sha Helps Neck Lines (The Actual Mechanism)